lukewilde/phaser-js-boilerplate/readme.md

 #### `grunt build`

 Creates an uglified, production ready build with no source maps.
+By default, Linting errors will cause the build to fail.

 #### `grunt optimise`